-Camp LuWiSoMo began as a dream over 50 years ago as members of the SWD Lutheran Laymens League set their hearts on developing an outdoor ministry in the South Wisconsin District.
-After a committee was set up to get the ball rolling, they sent out promotional questionnaires to the pastors and teachers in the SWD in April of 1958 which contained the following introductory quote from Lutheran Education (April, 1957):
+LuWiSoMo began as a dream over 60 years ago as members of the LCMS South Wisconsin District (SWD) Lutheran Laymen’s League (LLL) set their hearts on developing an outdoor ministry in the South Wisconsin District.

-Herbert Jaeger, who was put in charge of finding a suitable name for the newly emerging camp, asked each of the Lutheran schools in the District to have their students come up with names.
+Herbert Jaeger, who was put in charge of finding a suitable name for the new outdoor ministry camp, asked each of the SWD Lutheran schools to have students come up with names.
 Each class was to select the best name submitted by the students, and each school selected one of the names submitted by the classes.
-In June of 1961, the Camp Committee named the camp LuWiSoMo, a name submitted by a nine-year-old fifth grader from Bethany Lutheran School in Milwaukee, Karen Rieck (now Gromowski).
-LuWiSoMo is an acronym for Lutheran Wisconsin South (District) Missouri (Synod), although some people are convinced that LuWiSoMo is a Native American name.
+In June 1961, the Camp Committee named the camp “LuWiSoMo”, a name submitted by Karen Rieck (now Gromowski), a fifth grader from Bethany Lutheran School in Milwaukee.
+“LuWiSoMo” is an acronym for Lutheran Wisconsin South (District) Missouri (Synod), although some people are convinced it is a Native American name.

-On July 22, 1962, more than 1,000 people gathered on the newly purchased property for the dedication of Camp LuWiSoMo.
-The following year, many of these people met at Camp LuWiSoMo again.
+On July 22, 1962, more than 1,000 people gathered on the newly purchased property for the dedication.
+The following year, many of these people met at LuWiSoMo again.
 When they gathered a third time in July of 1964, they decided to serve a chicken barbeque, provided by Brakebush Brothers.
-This evolved into an annual event which became known as Family Day and grew into a major weekend event, complete with fireworks and the Brakebush Brothers’ much-acclaimed chicken barbeque.
+This evolved into an annual event which became known as Family Day and grew into a Family Weekend event, complete with fireworks and Brakebush Brothers’ much-acclaimed chicken barbeque.

 The first cabins and shower house were built in 1966.
-In 1968, an additional 80 acres of land was donated to the camp, bringing the total acreage to 420 acres of land.
-The cement platform for the outside crib feeders for the beef became the foundation for the metal maintenance building in 1971, and a shower house was constructed in the campground the same year.
+In 1968, an additional 80 acres of land was donated to LuWiSoMo, bringing the total acreage to 420 acres.
+In 1971 the cement platform for the outside crib feeders became the foundation for the metal maintenance building and a shower house was constructed in the campground.

-Ed Goetsch served Camp LuWiSoMo as the first camp director / ranger, living on the grounds from 1961 to 1972; he was instrumental in helping camp grow in those early years.
-After his retirement, David Gordan was hired as maintenance man and supervisor of Camp LuWiSoMo.
-In June, 1972, Harlan Limmer was installed as Executive Director, and David Gordan continued as maintenance man and advisor.
-Mr. Limmer began winterizing more of the buildings and developed plans for more optimum use of the property for Outdoor Education programs, RV and tent camping, and general Outdoors Ministry.
-After August 1973, David Gordan served as both maintenance man and camp administrator until Eugene Sattler became the Executive Director at Camp LuWiSoMo in 1975.
-Mr. Sattler served camp until 1982.
-He initiated a number of programs including the Golden Agers Retreat, Pee Wee camps, Boundary Water canoe trips, and Colorado backpacking adventures.
-Scott Hirssig directed the camp from 1982-1996, followed by Kurtis Bueltmann from 1996-2008, Terry Schmeckpeper from 2008-2009, Michael Stapleton from 2012-2013, and William Durling from 2013 to 2016, Matt Kohler from 2016 to 2017 and Dan Freiburger 2017 to present.
+Ed Goetsch served Camp LuWiSoMo as the first camp director / ranger, living on the grounds from 1961 to 1972 and was instrumental in helping LuWiSoMo grow in the early years.
+After his retirement, David Gordan was hired as maintenance man and supervisor of LuWiSoMo.
+In June 1972, Harlan Limmer was installed as director, and David Gordan continued as maintenance man and advisor.
+After August 1973, David served as both maintenance man and camp administrator until Eugene Sattler became director in 1975.
+Eugene, who served until 1982, initiated a number of programs including the Golden Agers Retreat, Pee Wee Camps, Boundary Water Canoe Trips and Colorado Backpacking Adventures.
+Scott Hirssig served as director from 1982 to 1996, followed by Kurtis Bueltmann from 1996 to 2008, Terry Schmeckpeper from 2008 to 2009, Mike Stapleton from 2012 to 2013, Bill Durling from 2013 to 2016, Matt Kohler from 2016 to 2017 and Dan Freiburger 2017 to present.

-The first Camp LuWiSoMo motto was “For a greater appreciation of God’s creation.”
-The current Camp Board has articulated the mission of LuWiSoMo as follows: “Camp LuWiSoMo is dedicated to providing faith-growing opportunities, in a Christ-centered outdoor ministry setting, for all ages to refresh the whole person through the blessings of people, facilities, and God’s Word.”
+The first LuWiSoMo motto was “For a greater appreciation of God’s creation.”
+This is echoed in the current mission statement: “Camp LuWiSoMo is dedicated to providing faith-growing opportunities, in a Christ-centered outdoor ministry setting, for all ages to refresh the whole person through the blessings of people, facilities, and God’s Word.”

-Throughout the years, Camp LuWiSoMo has been a special place where people can relax and enjoy Christian fellowship and the beauty of God’s creation, while growing spiritually as the Gospel of Jesus Christ is shared through Bible studies, songs, devotions, and worship.
-We pray that God continues to bless this ministry, and reach more people with His Word through the gift of Camp LuWiSoMo.
+Throughout these nearly 60 years, LuWiSoMo has been a special place for people to relax and enjoy Christian fellowship and the beauty of God’s creation, while growing spiritually as the Gospel is shared through Bible study, song, devotions and worship.